The new Te Mato Vai drinking-water treatment system has three waste by-products (residuals):

 Vetiver growth, and water-processing (evapotranspiration) is most vigorous in full sun, however the grass can tolerate periods of partial shade (e.g. sahding due to tree growth, seasonal variation in the position of the sun).
 Along with the grass, vegetation at the intake sites will need to be maintained.

-Cuttings are suitable for use as mulch and for composting Rather than accumulating in the foliage, metals including aluminium are adsorbed to the root system.
+Cuttings are suitable for use as mulch/surface-cover and for composting Rather than accumulating in the foliage, metals including aluminium are adsorbed to the root system.

 The grass is resistant to high levels of aluminium: it has been used in the treatment of tailings in aluminium (bauxite) mining, to contain landfill leachate, and has been determined to have an aluminium saturation threshold of 68%—80%; the root function of most plants are adversely affected by aluminium concentrations of less than 30%.